Calculate IBAN code

 In Spain, the IBAN code is formed of 4 digits: two letters (ES), which indicate the country of the account (Spain), and two check digits.
 These four digits go before the twenty customer account code digits.

-The IBAN is used in SEPA countries (Single Euro Payments Area), which is formed of the 28 countries of the European Union and Iceland, Liechtenstein, Norway, Switzerland and Monaco.
+The IBAN code is used in SEPA countries (Single Euro Payments Area), which consists of the 28 countries of the European Union and Iceland, Liechtenstein, Norway, Switzerland and Monaco.